 - 1. The front and rear axles and suspension systems shall have a gross axle weight rating (GAWR) at ground commensurate with the respective front and rear weight loads of the bus loaded to the rated passenger capacity. - 2.
-Vehicle minimum axle capacities at ground when loaded shall meet the body manufacturer's GVWR specified by the FMVSS.
-Axle assemblies shall have minimum capacities at ground as shown on the chart on the last page of this booklet. - 3.
+Vehicle minimum axle capacities at ground when loaded shall meet the body manufacturer's GVWR specified by the FMVSS. - 3.
 Front wheel bearings must be oil filled on all Type C and D buses.